saeta/CS-249A-Reimplementation-In-Scala/README.md

 I'm not convinced the Scala solution is much more extensible, but perhaps it scales better simply due to the fact that it's a fraction of the size.

+### Adding GraphViz support ###
+Admittedly, I found adding, and testing support for graphviz to be a snap.
+When I implemented in C++, I wrote a ton of different tests, broke things out to try and make things more testable, and was fairly frustrated for a few hours on how to support it.
+Perhaps because I had that experience, or perhaps also due to the features of the language, writing the GraphViz support was a snap.
+The longest time I spent was debugging the test.
+(Ended up being a typo in spelling out the comment on the first line. :-D)

 [pis1ed]: http://www.artima.com/pins1ed/ "Programming In Scala, 1st Edition"
 [cs249a]: http://cs249a.stanford.edu/ "CS 249A Website"